About Us

 Research Fellowships

-The Division of General Internal Medicine provides hospitalists with mutliple opportunities for research mentorship and training.
+The Division of General Internal Medicine provides hospitalists with multiple opportunities for research mentorship and training.
 Our two most common pathways are the Cornell Hunter Health Equity Research Fellowship and the Cornell Global Health Research Fellowship.
-Each fellowship is two to three year post-doctoral training for researchers in primary care, inpatient care, and global health designed for physicians to become independently research funded.
-Themes of the fellowship are research in health services, health equity, and global health.
+Each fellowship is two to three year post-doctoral training for researchers in primary care, inpatient care and global health designed for physicians to become independently research funded.
+Themes of the fellowship are research in health services, health equity and global health.
 Typically, physicians spend around 20% with clinical time 80% research.

 Additional Faculty Development Programs

-• Master Coach Program: a one-year faculty development program aimed to train faculty as coaches: to champion growth mindset and deliberate practice in Academic Medicine through coaching.
+- Master Coach Program is a one-year faculty development program aimed to train faculty as coaches, to champion growth mindset and deliberate practice in Academic Medicine through coaching.
 Participants hone their coaching skills through engaging with the coaching community during a longitudinal skills development curriculum and peer coaching in the clinical environment.

-• Group Peer Mentoring Program: a novel faculty development strategy.
-Small groups of 8-12 faculty meet four times a year for full day long workshops with trained facilitators, and complete assignments with peer mentors on topics between each session.
-Topics include: reflection on values, strengths, career vision, and legacy, design thinking, long and short-term goal-setting and planning, personal-professional integration, mentoring frameworks and skills, and leadership training.
+- Group Peer Mentoring Program is a novel faculty development strategy.
+It consists of small groups of 8-12 faculty and meet four times a year for full day long workshops with trained facilitators, and complete assignments with peer mentors on topics between each session.
+Topics include reflection on values, strengths, career vision, and legacy, design thinking, long and short-term goal-setting and planning, personal-professional integration, mentoring frameworks and skills and leadership training.

-We have 14 hospitalists with extramural funding for research, with research activities that include NIH career development awards (K awards), clinical trials, epidemiologic cohorts, and implementation science studies.
+We have 15 hospitalists with extramural funding for research, with research activities that include NIH career development awards (K awards), clinical trials, epidemiologic cohorts and implementation science studies.
 Our faculty also lead domestic and international research training and capacity grants.
-Please learn more about our recent publications
+Please learn more about our recent publications.

 Education

-Our hospitalists teach 120 medicine residents each year and serve in the following leadership roles: four hospitalists are APDs, seven other hospitalists are advisors or core faculty who lead curriculum for PGY1, PGY2, and PGY3 classes; compassionate care curriculum; QI curriculum; EBM curriculum; medical education curriculum; POCUS curriculum.
-All residents spend at least three months on a General Medicine Inpatient Medicine team with a hospitalist attending.
+Our hospitalists teach 120 medicine residents each year and serve in residency leadership roles: four hospitalists are APDs and seven other hospitalists are advisors or core faculty who lead curricula for PGY1, PGY2 and PGY3 residents.
+These classes include the following curricula: Compassionate Care, Quality Improvement, Evidence Based Medicine, Medical Education and POCUS.
+In addition, all medical residents spend at least three months on a General Medicine Inpatient Medicine team with a hospitalist attending.

-Our hospitalists also lead and teach over 8 faculty development or fellowship programs, such as Clinical Informatics and Quality and Patient Safety focused on advanced academic skills, POCUS, addiction medicine, medical ethics, quality improvement, simulation, and research.
-Additionally, we have Diversity, Equity, and Inclusion program to promote cultural diversity among the faculty, fellows, and house staff.
+Our hospitalists also lead and teach over eight faculty development or fellowship programs, such as Clinical Informatics and Quality and Patient Safety focused on advanced academic skills, POCUS, addiction medicine, medical ethics, quality improvement, simulation and research.
+Additionally, we have a Diversity, Equity, and Inclusion program to promote cultural diversity among the faculty, fellows, and house staff.
 There are 24 hospitalists who have additional advanced degrees—Masters, PhD, or MBA—and 21 (including four CMR from incoming cohort) who were chief medical residents.